diegofreemind/drone-delivery-service/README.md

 ### Algorithm

-The `DeliveryUseCase` implements the main algorithm, it executes the `calculateTrips` responsible for calculating deliveries:
+The `DeliveryUseCase` implements the main algorithm:

 `calculateTrips`